 In the house of Spoken Word lived a man neglected by time that moaned, made bang noises, and chanted low and monotonous.
 He found love and killed himself for it.
-And out of this symbolic suicide manifested a desire for completion and dissolution: the one residing in the other, the whore and the virgin, the mystic and fateful love.
-The fool, I do believe, had summoned up his magic art and spoke passionately, nonsensically, concerning things of a mystical nature; whilst with each masturbatory holler he grew older, discovered sin, and was sated.
+And out of that symbolic suicide manifested a desire for completion and dissolution - the one residing in the other, the whore and the virgin.
+The fool, I do believe, had summoned up his magic art and spoke passionately, nonsensically, concerning things of a mystical nature.
+Whilst with each masturbatory holler he grew older, discovered sin, and was sated.
 There is no sense to it, no sense at all.
 Yet life is mercifully short, composed of eerie remembrances soon forgot.
-And love - that haunting mimicry of woman - precipitous and devout, consuming the natural and the unnatural in equal measure.
+And love, that haunting mimicry of woman, precipitous and devout, consuming the natural and the unnatural in equal measure.

-A collaboration. incestuous by nature, between the artist and somnambulist extraordinaire, The Phantom, has resulted in the spiritual disembodiment and traumatic birth-pleasures of spoken word and dark ambient imaginisms.
-It is not insignificant that empathy (a most happy state) played its part in the ecstatic regeneration of body-parts in murmur-magic, and in the unholiness of time from which The Phantom (in her symbiotic relationship with the poet) gained much profit.
-It was whilst in this deep ditch of whorish pleasure that The Phantom made sounds of a frightful nature - utterances most strange - audible to mortal men and cloistered nuns which the enviable poet was later able to record on a 4-track tape.The artist dwells in the house of spoken word, a castle keep of riotous dysfunction and inbreeding which nevertheless allows for the libidinous discharge of positive thought in the stink-hole of over-populated
+Collaboration incestuous by nature between the artist and somnambulist extraordinaire, The Phantom, did result in the spiritual disembodiment and traumatic birth-pleasures of spoken word and dark ambient imaginisms.
+It is not insignificant that empathy played its part in the ecstatic regeneration of body-parts in murmur-magic, and in the unholiness of time from which The Phantom (in her symbiotic relationship with the poet) gained much profit.
+It was while in this deep ditch of whorish pleasure that The Phantom made sounds of a frightful nature, utterances most strange, audible to mortal men and cloistered nuns which the enviable poet was later able to record on a 4-track tape.The artist dwells in the house of spoken word, a castle keep of riotous dysfunction and inbreeding which, nevertheless, allows for the libidinous discharge of positive thought in the stink-hole of over-populated